Followers

 The Continental Army encampments around West Point - 1782

-David Humphreys and Jonathan Trumbull, attest that the copy of the letter that he retained for his files was an exact duplicate of that which he had sent to Nicola.
-Nicola was stung by the rebuff and immediately apologized at great length, writing that he was “extremely unhappy that the liberty I have taken should be so highly disagreable to your Excellency . . . nothing has ever affected me so much as your reproof.”
+Finally, as an obvious but rarely used safety precaution, Washington had two of his aides-de-camp, David Humphreys and Jonathan Trumbull, attest that the copy of the letter he kept for his files was an exact duplicate of the one he had sent to Nicola.
+Nicola was hurt by the rebuff and immediately apologized at great length, writing that he was “extremely unhappy that the liberty I have taken should be so highly disagreeable to your Excellency . . . nothing has ever affected me so much as your reproof.”

 Apres l' Affaire

 And curiously, Nicola's relationship with the commander in chief remained as it was before the letters.
 He continued to command the Invalid Corps and played the normal role of a Continental officer.
-Washington never shunned him or further censured him.
+Washington never shunned or further censured him.
 In fact, Washington supported Nicola's objections when Congress moved to disband the Invalid Corps in the spring of 1783.
-Nicola returned to Philadelphia and provided administrative service through the end of the war and retired as a Brevetted Brigadier General.
-After the war, he held a post as manager of the city's workhouse and became active in the Society of the Cincinnati.
-Nicola remained active in military affairs as the inspector of the city's militia through the 1790s when he retired and moved to Alexandria, Virginia, where he died in 1807.
-Although Nicola's proposal to Washington was controversial, it should not detract from a life of distinguished service in peace and war.
-Many wanted a monarch and many thought that monarch should be George Washington.
-Nicola's letters and the response (and non-response) had the ironic effect of building a proven case for Washington as one of the few men in history to eschew a chance at monarchy, a move that caused none other than George the Third to call him the man of the century.
-We prefer to call him, the essential man.
-In a sense, Washington and the new nation may owe a debt to Nicola for his "modest proposal."
-Instead of a king, the Nicola Affair would serve to further George Washington's commitment to a government of men, not monarchs.
+Nicola returned to Philadelphia and provided administrative service through the end of the war, retiring as a Brevetted Brigadier General.
+After the war, he held a position as manager of the city's workhouse and became active in the Society of the Cincinnati.

 Washington's response to Nicola sealed his reputation as